henrik/icporter/README.markdown

     750123-4567
     1234

+Set file permissions so only you can read it:

+    chmod 700 ~/.ica_credentials

 The default path is `~/.ica_credentials`.
 If you want to use another path, specify this when you export:

     ./icporter.rb --credentials="~/.my_credentials"